5.3.4 Adoption Support

 - If there have been any changes to their own or the child/children’s circumstances.

-The Finance Department will carry out an annual review of the financial support, taking into account the information given.
-Any proposed variation or termination of the financial support must be notified to the person(s) concerned and dealt with by the County Adoption Services Manager in accordance with the procedure set out in Section 8, The Adoption Support Plan.
-Any decision to vary or terminate should also consider whether it is appropriate to seek to recover all or any of the financial support already paid.
+The adoption service will carry out an annual review of the financial support, taking into account the information given.
+Any proposed variation or termination of the financial support must be notified to the person(s) concerned and they will be given the opportunity to make representations within a 28 day period.
+Any decision to vary or terminate should also consider whether it is appropriate to seek to recover all or any part in the event of an overpayment being made.

 Should adoptive parents fail to supply an annual statement, the authority must send a written reminder and give 28 days to comply.
 If they fail to comply, the authority may suspend payment of the financial support provided.